-As the time of this writing, no details about Jessica Jones Season 2's plot have been officially disclosed, and there weren't that many clues left towards the show's future at the end of Season 1.
-The only major plot thread left hanging was the mysterious organization IGH, which not only supplied Will Simpson with his Combat Enhancers (more on that later), but also paid Jessica's medical bills following the car crash that killed her mother, father and brother.
-It's still unclear whether they were the ones who caused the crash or if they even somehow gave her those special abilities, but there's definitely a connection, and now that Trish has those files she received from her mother, she and Jessica should be able to dig up some information.
-These folks are too important not to follow up on.
-Maybe IGH was also connected to the experiments that Kilgrave's parents were running on him and other children.
+Unsurprisingly, Netflix is keeping a pretty tight lid on what to expect from the plot of Season 2.
+The major plot thread left hanging after Season 1 was the mysterious organization IGH, which not only supplied Will Simpson with his Combat Enhancers but also paid Jessica's medical bills following the car crash that killed her mother, father and brother.
+The trailer indicates that Season 2 will definitely delve into the crash, what happened after, and how Jessica got those special abilities of hers.
+It's still unclear whether they were the ones who caused the crash or if they even somehow gave her those special abilities.
+Now that Trish has those files she received from her mother, she and Jessica should be able to dig up some information.

 Over 13 episodes, we saw how much Kilgrave's manipulation had tainted Jessica's life, and once she discovered he was still alive, she immediately set out to stop his reign of terror.
 While originally intending to simply imprison him and have him confess his crimes, Hope's death pushed her to end him permanently.
 It helped that he no longer had any control over Jessica, allowing her to deceive him into trusting her and snuffing out his life in an instant.
 The monster who ruined her life was finally gone.